gschmutz/integration-architecture-workshop/04-working-with-activemq-broker/README.md

 chmod 777 -R container_data
 ```

-Now let's start that sevice by executing `docker-compose up` once more.
+Now let's start that services by executing `docker-compose up` once more.

 ```
 docker-compose up -d
 ```

-With Docker Compose, you can easily later add some new services, even if the platform is currently running.
-If you redo a `docker-compose up -d`, Docker Compose will check if there is a delta between what is currently running and what the `docker-compose.yml` file tells.

-If there is a new service added, such as here with Mosquitto, Docker Compose will start the service, leaving the other, already running services untouched.

-If you change configuration on an already running service, then Docker will recreate that service applying the new settings.

-However, removing a service from the `docker-compose.yml` will not cause a running service to be stopped and removed.
-You have to do that manually.

 ## Testing Broker with built-in Command Line Utility

-ActveMQ contains a built-in utiliity which can be used to easily test sending and consuming from a queue in ActiveMQ.
+ActiveMQ comes with a built-in utility which can be used to easily test sending and consuming from a queue in ActiveMQ.
 The utility uses a queue with a fixed name `TEST`.

 ### Connecting to a ActiveMQ Broker